goforj/httpx/README.md

 ### <a id="headers"></a>Headers

-Headers sets multiple headers on a request.
+Headers sets multiple headers on a request or client.

 ```go
 c := httpx.New()